IVSoftware/select-card-game-picture-from-dgv/README.md

         .
     }

-Once the data binding is established, you can add and remove cards from the DGV by manipulating the data in the `Cards` collection instead of having to work with the UI control directly.
+As shown above, the data binding lets you add and remove cards from the DGV by manipulating the data in the `Cards` collection instead of having to work with the UI control directly.

 ***
 **Handle event**